Testing#

-The root src/tests/conftest.py owns fixtures that every tier can use: anyio_backend, task-registry cleanup, and default Litestar app/plugin fixtures.
+The root src/tests/conftest.py provides fixtures that every tier can use: anyio_backend, task-registry cleanup, and default Litestar app/plugin fixtures.
 Unit tests must not import optional queue drivers.
 Integration tests may import drivers, request pytest-databases services, and use Docker-backed or emulator-backed fixtures.

-Running Tests
+Running Tests#

 Run the unit tier when changing pure task, worker, plugin, model, or event behavior: